Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

 static int pattern_num = 0; // this is the result of handling commands - to change this number
 ```

-Before **setup()** we add these lines (OK: not blindingly obvious but I will try to put in comments.
+Before **setup()** we add these lines.
+(OK: not blindingly obvious but I will try to put in comments.
+Handling unformatted input from humans is tricky!
 If you can see how to break it up lets talk about it!)

 ```C
 /////////////////////////////////////////////////////////////////////////////////////////////////////////